 On Hamas and the hostages

 We unequivocally condemn Hamas’ terrorist attacks of October 7, which killed over 1,200 innocent Israelis and in which 253 hostages were taken.
-Many survivors remain traumatised by the use of sexual violence and there remains an ongoing hostage situation, representing an act of terrorism that cannot be justified under any circumstances.
-Hamas’ treatment of the hostages - both in captivity and during their release - has been horrific, as has been the psychological torment they’ve inflicted on the hostages’ families.
-We are deeply concerned for the people who are still held hostage, including those that Israel declares have been killed.
-We continue to demand the immediate and unconditional release of all remaining hostages.
+Many survivors remain traumatised by the use of sexual violence and the ongoing hostage situation represented an act of terrorism that cannot be justified under any circumstances.
+Hamas’ treatment of the hostages - both in captivity and during their release - was horrific, as has been the psychological torment they’ve inflicted on the hostages’ families.

 The Liberal Democrats firmly believe that Hamas should remain a proscribed terrorist organisation and that those responsible for the atrocities of 7 October 2023 are held to account.